VishvaShah01/PaasProject/README.md

 5. After that you can see the 5o articles with 10 commnets each are seeded.

 **Finally the Paas Project is completed**

+**README**

+10/7/22
+1300 - Created assignemnt 3 as per the instructions
+1305 - Select the disk 20.4 ubuntu desktop
+1340 - It took almost an hour to load ubuntu VM desktop 1345 - After this, Login into ubuntu desktop account 1400 - run the codes I mentioned in the step 2- ubuntu desktop configration and setup 1400 - Download the folder from the Black bord from the PaasProject folder called "paas_code"
+        extract it and leave it right now
+1430 - Will do some google search just to get to knwo how to perform next steps

+12/7/22
+0900 - Download the jetbrain ruby from the link and leave it right now
+        Moving forward to the next step
+1030 - Download CURL as per the step 4
+1125 - Everything is going good without any error
+Let go ahead

+13/7/22
+1800 - Install RVM in ubuntu desktop and follow all the steps which is declared in step 5 2000 - After completing step 5, now I am going to move for step 6.
+        Which is installation RUBY
+2030 - Now I am goint to install Bundler
+2100 - Now I am going to install Rails
+2120 - Installation of GitHub

+In sort, I preformed 6-9 steps just for installtion

+2140 - Now go ahead with the step 10 to setup the paas project 2200 - Now preforming the last step to deploy heroku 2215 - getting an error tht Heroku with the use of college's email id
+        Configure it
+2220 - Check authorized the github in heroku and deploy it 2230 - Run the commands again on the Heraku account step 10, 4th point 2240 - Evrything runs perfectly and there is no errors 2242 - Get 50 Articles with ech 10 comments on it.
+2245 - Finally the project is finished..

+Hurryyyyyy....... :)